Town of Ramsgate: Construction

 Although the present building dates back to 1758, the National Monuments Record have stated that it was constructed on earlier foundations.
 Today it benefits from a Grade II listing, awarded primarily for the pub's interior; the "beamed ceilings, benches, plank paneling and engraved glass screen" but also for its "group value and historical associations."

-Despite later changes, the pub has a distinctive atmosphere.
-Crammed into a small rectangular area between Wapping Old Stairs and Oliver's Wharf, its fight for space is reflected in the long narrow shapes of the pub's main bar.
-Walking out onto the pub's riverside terrace, the visitor is confronted by the dramatic sight of narrow steps leading up to the mock gallows that loom against the skyline.

 Nearby

+The pub is located between Wapping Old Stairs and Oliver's Wharf.

 To the left of the inn are the Georgian houses of Pier Head which were built in 1811 for the employees of the London Dock Company.
 The railed gardens cover the former entrance to Wapping Basin.
 Opposite the pub is St. John's Church.
 Built in 1790, all that remains is the tower, as the main body of the church was destroyed during the Blitz.
 To the right is Oliver's Wharf.